WajihBenabdessalem/RandomusersApp/README.md

 ## Project Overview

-This iOS application follows a Clean, modular architecture pattern with influence from MVVM to create a user directory that fetches data from an external API, provides caching capabilities, and delivers a seamless user experience even in offline scenarios.
+This iOS application follows a Clean, modular architecture pattern to create a user directory that fetches data from an external API, provides caching capabilities, and delivers a seamless user experience even in offline scenarios.

 ## Architecture